tobyweston/essential_acceptance_testing/manuscript/part1/overview.md

 After the demo, if everyone agrees the implementation does what's expected, the story can be marked as done and you can go round the  cycle again with the next story.
 If there is disagreement or if new issues come up, it's ok to go round the loop again with the same story.
 Agree, develop, demo and deliver.

-You might choose to do go round the loop again with a new story related to the same area if you discover _incremental_ improvements that could be made.
-This is different from going round the delivery cycle again with the same story which would be more _iterative_.
-Think of it like incrementally adding value rather than iteratively delivering value.
+If you discover _incremental_ improvements could be made, you might create a new story and go round the loop with that.
+This is different from going through the cycle again with the same story which would be more _iterative_.
+Think of it like incrementally adding value rather than iteratively building value piece by piece before finally releasing.
 It's like tweaking an already selling product in order to sell more (incremental improvement) as apposed to building a product out until the point it can start to sell (iterating).